Connor-McCartney/Connor-McCartney.github.io/_pages/misc/Memory.md

 <br>

-Each program/process gets its own virtual memory!
+An operating system with virtual memory will provide each process with its own address space.

 You can check process id's with `ps -a` and check their memory layout with eg `cat /proc/892/maps`